Technology behind the patents

 Fleece-grip configuration:

-The fleece-grip configuration we consider as the masterpiece of the patented technology.
-In this configuration, one of the abutting films (or woven fabrics) is roughened in the self-grip roughening style (i.e., with stiff, undercut micro-protrusions) while the surface of the opposing film (or woven fabric) is laminated with a thin nonwoven (i.e., fleece).
+The fleece-grip configuration may be considered as the masterpiece of the patented technology.
+In this configuration, one of the abutting films is roughened with undercut micro-protrusions while the surface of the opposing film is laminated with a thin nonwoven (i.e., fleece).
 While both of them, in themselves, can be slid on normal surfaces in the normal way, they together provide a velcro-like interlock, or hooking, between the roughened surface (as male component) and the fleece-laminated surface (as female component).
 This grip provides a surprising level of effective static coefficient of friction (typically far greater than 1.0) between the two components and, more over, it may effectively resist such surficial contaminations as moisture, dust, grease, oil, ice and white frost.
 The grip is repeatable multiple times and does not generate any resistance against a vertical or peeling separation.
 The sacks are considered to be recyclable.

 Fleece-grip configuration